prog4biol/pfb2019/lectures/bioinfPipesLectureSimon.md

 ### Write bigger python coding projects?

-PyCharm

-A nice IDE.
-See review session soon.
+PyCharm An ok IDE.
+People also like sublime.

 ### Tell if my code is slow